Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 “Betadine dan plester.”
 (Betadine and plasters.)

-Antibiotics “just in case” (the wrong antibiotic can worsen some infections and complicate insurance claims).
+Antibiotics “just in case” (wrong antibiotics can worsen some infections and complicate documentation).

 Strong anti-vomit meds for kids without advice.